uptechteam/ios-cookbook/10-debugging.md

 **Exception breakpoints** can be used to handle UIKit, or other exceptions that are a bit "out of our hands".
 Sometimes the debugger just points us to the AppDelegate after terminating our app, and we are not able to understand where the problem is.
 In this case, set an exception breakpoint and Xcode will, again, pause your app before shooting it in the face.

 **Symbolic breakpoints** are very useful if we want to pause the execution when a specific method is called.
-To do so,   enter `ClassName.MethodName` into the `Symbol` field of the breakpoint options.
-NO NON ON ONON ON ON ON ON
+To do so,   enter the method name in objc into the `Symbol` field of the breakpoint options.
+E.g. `-[UIViewController viewDidLoad]`

 Aditionaly, you can **share** a breakpoint by right clicking it and hitting "share".
 This will create a separate file with breakpoints that could be added to git and used by other developers working on your project.